 Passive investing is for those who are looking to build long-term wealth and creating a stream of passive income.
 It’s basically a wealth-building strategy which is easy to get started as well as sustain for the long haul.

-Ellie is the founder of Blue Lake Capital LLC, a real estate company specializes is multifamily investing throughout the United States.
-She is also the host of a weekly podcast called "That REllie Happened?!
-Unbelievable Real Estate Stories with Ellie".
-She started her career as a commercial real estate lawyer, leading real estate transactions for Israel’s largest development company.
-Later, as a property manager for Israel’s largest energy company, she oversaw properties worth over $100,000,000.
-Ellie is an experienced entrepreneur who helped build and scale companies by improving their business operations.
-She graduated from the MBA program at MIT Sloan School of Management and holds Masters in Law from Bar-Ilan University in Israel.
+She started her career as a commercial real estate lawyer, leading real estate transactions for one of Israel’s leading development companies.
+Later, as a property manager for Israel’s largest energy company, she oversaw properties worth over $100MM.
+Additionally, Ellie is an experienced entrepreneur who helped build and scale companies by improving their business operations.